scarioscia/hmm_workshop/README.md

 These materials were developed jointly by [Sara Carioscia](https://scarioscia.github.io/) and [Dylan Taylor](https://dtaylo95.github.io/) as part of a workshop series organized by [Agara Bio](https://www.agarabio.org/), a community bio lab at Johns Hopkins.

+## Building your HMM

+If you need an introduction or refresher to basic Python, start by launching the Intro to Python notebook.
+For a more detailed introduction, you can also check out two other notebooks we made for a similar purpose [here](https://github.com/dtaylo95/A-Computational-Approach-to-CRISPR-Reagent-Design/tree/main/intro_notebooks).

+When you're ready, we suggest starting with the HMM Building notebook and working through it on your own.
+You can always refer to the "key" notebook in that same directory if you get stuck.

 ## Using the Module